inFaaa/Awesome-Personalized-Video-Creation/README.md

 ## ⚡ Contributing

-If you want to add your work or model to this list, please do not hesitate to email jhuang90@ur.rochester.edu or [pull requests]([https://github.com/inFaaa/Awesome-Personalized-Video-Generation/pulls](https://github.com/inFaaa/Awesome-Personalized-Video-Generation/pulls)).
+If you want to add your work to this list, please do not hesitate to email jhuang90@ur.rochester.edu or [pull requests]([https://github.com/inFaaa/Awesome-Personalized-Video-Generation/pulls](https://github.com/inFaaa/Awesome-Personalized-Video-Generation/pulls)).
 Markdown format:

 ```markdown